YiranShu/django-file-uploader/README.md

 In order to access the Scene Toolkit within the scene editor web app, its server must be setup and running on the <http://localhost:8010> port.

 #### Web Application Setup:
 Setup and build for the interactive scene editor can be found within the **scene-editor-server-fe** file.
-It can be accessed here: <http://localhost:8081>
+It will eventually run here: <http://localhost:8081>

 ## Contributors
 * [Yiran Shu](https://github.com/YiranShu)